paulrougieux/eu_cbm_hat/docs/roadmap.md

 - Creating a mechanism to define and run scenarios

-- Check between libcbm_runner and cbmcfs3_data scenario of the static demand the consistency of pools for merchantable, Living Biomass, Soil Organic Carbon
+- Check between eu_cbm_hat and cbmcfs3_data scenario of the static demand the consistency of pools for merchantable, Living Biomass, Soil Organic Carbon

 - notebooks available